Hai Van Pass, Vietnam - RooWanders

 Hoi An

-It was late afternoon by the time we reached Hoi An – a beautiful little riverside town that becomes even more colourful and lively after twilight.
+It was late afternoon by the time we reached Hoi An – a beautiful little riverside town that becomes even more colourful and lively after sunset.

 Accommodations along the way